Category Archives: 2022 Films

 I was immediately immersed in the film and instantly wanted to champion happiness for Ada.

-Manville is perfectly cast though I could easily see other actresses in the role.
+Manville is perfectly cast, though I could easily see other actresses in the role.
 Imelda Staunton, Emma Thompson, or Helen Mirren would have been terrific.
-Taking nothing away from Manville who’s got charisma and acting chops, it’s a role that others could also successfully play.
+Taking nothing away from Manville, who’s got charisma and acting chops, it’s a role that others could also successfully play.

 Huppert is one of the greatest actresses in the world and can and has made the most despicable characters worthy.
 That’s tough to do.

 Naturally, there is a hefty dose of exterior scenes that I find pleasing.
-Having been to both Paris, London and surrounding areas, it’s nice and reminiscent to catch glimpses of the Eifel tower or see cobblestone streets with bakeries or pubs on display.
+Having visited both Paris and London, as well as the surrounding areas, it’s lovely and reminiscent to catch glimpses of the Eiffel Tower or see cobblestone streets lined with bakeries or pubs.

 The musical score is fresh and atmospheric, especially during the Parisian sequences.
-Boisterous and cultured french music emerges from the screen.
+Boisterous and cultured French music emerges from the screen.

 Besides all of the pleasant trimmings, romance blossoms for Ada as well as the youngsters.
-Encouraged to find the love she thinks she might have with the rich and sophisticated Marquis de Chassagne (Lambert Wilson) who takes a shine to her.
+Encouraged to find the love she thinks she might have with the rich and sophisticated Marquis de Chassagne (Lambert Wilson), who takes a shine to her.

-But when he awkwardly tells her she reminds him of his childhood nanny she is crushed.
+But when he awkwardly tells her she reminds him of his childhood nanny, she is crushed.

 True to form, the filmmakers teeter towards a setup between Ava and regular, beer-drinking, local friend Archie (Jason Isaacs).